The Boys are Back | 116 & West

 To further evoke the nostalgic and homecoming theme of our concept, we decided to incorporate Thin Lizzy’s 1976 hit “The Boys are Back in Town.”
 This choice wasn’t merely about adding a familiar melody; it’s about tapping into music’s unique ability to resonate emotionally with the audience and improve retention.

 To secure the rights to use such a classic track, we needed two licenses: a synchronization license from Universal Music Publishing, the song’s publisher, and a master license from Thin Lizzy’s recording label, Mercury Records.
-Ultimately, the cost for licensing this song amounted to a low five-figure sum.
+Ultimately, the cost of licensing this song amounted to a low five-figure sum.
 While this type of investment is rare in local ads, it differentiates it from others.

 The ad is scheduled to air for four months, from the end of the Olympics through the bulk of football season.